A class of Petrov-Galerkin Krylov methods for algebraic Riccati equations: Numerical Experiments

 \section{Numerical Experiments}

-An extensive comparison of the low-rank factored algorithms for solving \eqref{ric0} has been presented in \cite{BenBKS18,BenBKS20}.
-We complement those findings by comparing Algorithm~\ref{alg1} (employing the efficient residual computation as in Algorithm~\ref{alg2} and truncating the approximate solution as discussed in Section \ref{sec5}) and the RADI algorithm from \cite{BenBKS18} with respect to their convergence performance.
-Algorithms \ref{alg1} and \ref{alg2} are implemented in order to handle generalized Riccati equations as discussed in Section \ref{sec6}.
-The behavior of Algorithm~\ref{alg1} for the choices $\underline{L}_j = \underline{K}_j,$ $\underline{L}_j = \underline{H}_j,$ and $\underline{L}_j = \underline{H}_j - \underline{K}_j$ is investigated.
+An extensive comparison of low-rank factored algorithms for solving \eqref{ric0} has been presented in \cite{BenBKS18,BenBKS20}.
+We complement those findings by comparing Algorithm~\ref{alg1} (employing the efficient residual computation as in Algorithm~\ref{alg2} and truncating the approximate solution as discussed in Section \ref{sec5}), the RADI algorithm from \cite{BenBKS18} and the RKSM algorithm from \cite{DruS11,Sim16} with respect to their convergence performance.
+Recall that RADI generates approximations $X_k^\text{radi} = Z_kY_k^\text{radi}Z_k^H$ where the columns of $Z_k$ can be interpreted as a nonorthogonal basis of $\mathcal{K}_k = \mathcal{K}_k(A^H,C^H,\mathcal{S}_k)$ \eqref{eq_ratKryohneC}.
+The approximations $X_k = Z_kY_kZ_k^H$ generate via Algorithm \ref{alg1} have the same structure, just the matrix $Y_k$ is obtained in a different way.
+Moreover, $X_j^\text{radi}$ can be interpreted as the solution of a projection of the large-scale Riccati equation \eqref{ric0} onto the Krylov subspace $\mathcal{K}_k$ employing an oblique projection, see \cite[Section 4.2]{BerF23}.
+In contrast, RKSM computes an approximate solution $X_k^\text{rksm} = Q_kY_k^\text{rksm}Q_k^H$ where the columns of $Q_k$ span an orthogonal basis of $\mathfrak{K}_k = \kappa_k(A^H,C^H,\mathcal{S}_{k-1})$ \eqref{eq_rationalKrylov} and $Y_k^\text{rksm}$ is the solution of \eqref{smallVk} resulting from the Galerkin projection $Q_k^H \mathcal{R}(X_k) Q_k = 0$ of the Riccati residual.